What to Know Before Moving to Myrtle Beach, SC

 The Horry County School District serves Myrtle Beach with classes for children in grades prekindergarten through high school.
 The public schools include 28 elementary, 13 middle, and 8 high schools.
 Residents may also choose from a selection of private schools as well.

 Real Estate in Myrtle Beach

-Myrtle Beach real estate is diverse and includes residential listings for condominiums, townhomes, and detached, single-family houses.
+Myrtle Beach real estate is diverse and includes residential listings for Myrtle Beach condominiums, townhomes, and detached, single-family houses.
 On average, home prices range from the low $100's to more than $1 million for a custom construction in a gated community.
 There are nearly 14,000 parcels of real estate within the city of Myrtle Beach.
-Home buyers can find a cozy beachside cottage or luxury condo in a mid-rise building with an ocean view.
+Home buyers can find a cozy Myrtle Beach oceanfront condo or luxury condo in a mid-rise building with an ocean view.
 Single-family homes often have contemporary traditional looks, with attached garages and a landscaped lot.

 Why Move to Myrtle Beach?

 Myrtle Beach is a thriving community with natural beauty, entertainment and job opportunities.
 Whether you're seeking someplace with mild winters where you can live in retirement, or you want to live and work somewhere close to the ocean, Myrtle Beach is an excellent place to live.